tlevine/urchin/readme.md

 Files are only run if they are executable, and files beginning with `.` are ignored.
 Thus, fixtures and libraries can be included sloppily within the test directory tree.
 The test passes if the file exits 0; otherwise, it fails.

+### Running tests with a specifiable shell for cross-shell compatibility tests

+By default, urchin invokes test executables directly, so their shebang lines are respected.
+If, by contrast, you want your tests to be run with a specifiable shell, do the following:

+* Use shebang line `#!/bin/sh` in all tests of interest.
+* Invoke urchin itself with the shell of interest, and specify the `-s` option.
+This will cause it to run all tests that have shebang line `#!/bin/sh` with the same shell that's running urchin itself.

+Example:

+    bash urchin -s ./tests

+Runs both urchin and all tests in subtree `./tests` whose shebang line is `#!/bin/sh` with `bash`.

+This is handy for testing shell code that should run on all major (mostly) POSIX-compliant shells; e.g.:

+    for shell in sh bash ksh zsh; do $shell urchin -s ./tests; done

 ## Alternatives to Urchin
 Alternatives to Urchin are discussed in